 Once an application is complete (i.e., paid application fee, completed application, received official transcripts), the School of Graduate Studies makes a "School of Graduate Studies admission decision" (i.e., admit in "good standing" or admit "contingently") and forwards the material to the program coordinator for a "program-level" admission decision.
 Applicants are encouraged to contact the coordinator of the graduate program to determine if the program has received all of the application materials they require (i.e., letters of recommendation, test scores, etc.).

 All of the materials required by the School of Graduate Studies (i.e., paid application fee, completed application, official transcripts) have been received, reviewed, and forwarded to the program coordinator for their admission decision.

 At least, a 2.75 cumulative undergraduate grade point average; at least, a 2.90 cumulative undergraduate grade point average in the last half of the undergraduate degree program; a master's degree or higher from an institution regionally accredited at the graduate-level; or to have completed, at least, 12 graduate-level credits at UW-Whitewater with a cumulative graduate grade point average of 3.0 or higher.

 After all the required application materials have been received, it normally takes one to two weeks for a student to be admitted.
-However, if programs with a set deadline (i.e., Counseling, Communication Sciences and Disorders, and School Psychology) are, typically, notified within the next month after their respective deadlines.
+However, programs with a set deadline (i.e., Counseling, Communication Sciences and Disorders, and School Psychology) typically notify applicants within one month after their respective deadlines.

 The School of Graduate Studies permits a maximum of twelve (12) graduate credits to be transferred in to a degree program from another university.
 They are to be equivalent to the UW-Whitewater courses and appropriate to the program.
 The term of the earliest course transferred to the program marks the beginning of the seven years permitted to complete the degree.